Horatio Nelson, 1st Viscount Nelson: Legacy

-Nelson's influence continued long after his death, and saw periodic revivals of interest, especially during times of crisis in Britain.
-His tragic death in the legendary Battle of Trafalgar solidified his status as a hero.
-In the 1860s, Poet Laureate Alfred Tennyson appealed to the image and tradition of Nelson, in order to oppose the defence cuts being made by Prime Minister William Ewart Gladstone.
-First Sea Lord Jackie Fisher was a keen exponent of Nelson during the early years of the twentieth century, and often emphasised his legacy during his period of naval reform.
+Nelson's influence continued long after his death and saw periodic revivals of interest, especially during times of crisis in Britain.
+His death at the pivotal Battle of Trafalgar solidified his public status as a national hero.
+In the 1860s, Poet Laureate Alfred Tennyson appealed to the image and tradition of Nelson in order to oppose the defence cuts being made by Prime Minister William Ewart Gladstone.
+First Sea Lord Jackie Fisher was a keen exponent of Nelson during the early 20th century, and often emphasised his legacy during his period of naval reform.
 Winston Churchill also found Nelson to be a source of inspiration during the Second World War.
 Nelson has been frequently depicted in art and literature; appearing in paintings by Benjamin West and Arthur William Devis, and in books and biographies by John McArthur, James Stanier Clarke and Robert Southey.
-Nelson is also celebrated and commemorated in numerous songs, written both during his life and following his death.
-Nelson's victory in the Battle of the Nile is commemorated in "The Battle of the Nile: a favourite patriotic song".
-Thomas Attwood's "Nelson's Tomb: A Favourite Song" commemorates Nelson's death in the Battle of Trafalgar.
-In 1797 composer Joseph Haydn wrote a mass to commemorate Nelson's stunning defeat over Napoleon and the French.
-In 1800, Nelson visited Eisenstadt for four days and most certainly saw Haydn's new mass and in response he met and gave the elderly Haydn a watch he wore during the battle.
+Nelson is also celebrated in numerous songs, written both during his life and following his death.
+Thomas Attwood's "Nelson's Tomb: A Favourite Song" commemorates Nelson's death at the Battle of Trafalgar.

 The city of Nelson in New Zealand is named after him.

-A number of monuments and memorials were constructed across the country, and abroad, to honour his memory and achievements.
+A number of monuments and memorials were constructed across Britain and abroad to honour his achievements.
 Dublin's monument to Nelson, Nelson's Pillar, completed in 1809, was destroyed by Irish republicans in 1966.
 In Montreal, a statue was started in 1808 and completed in 1809.
-In Great Yarmouth, on the coast in his home county of Norfolk, the Britannia Monument (aka the Norfolk Naval Pillar) to Nelson was erected in 1819, with dedications at the base to his four main naval victories.
-Others followed around the world, with London's Trafalgar Square being created in his memory in 1835 and the centrepiece, Nelson's Column, finished in 1843.
-A Royal Society of Arts blue plaque was unveiled in 1876, to commemorate Nelson, at 147 New Bond Street.
-The architect of the Britannia Royal Naval College, Dartmouth, Sir Aston Webb placed a window high in the chapel such that annually, on 21 October at the time of Nelson's death, the light from it falls on the statue of Christ behind the altar.
+In Great Yarmouth, on the coast in his home county of Norfolk, the Britannia Monument dedicated to Nelson was erected in 1819, with dedications at the base to his four main naval victories.
+Others followed around the world, with London's Trafalgar Square being created in his memory in 1835 and the centrepiece Nelson's Column finished in 1843.
+A Royal Society of Arts blue plaque was unveiled in 1876 to commemorate Nelson at 147 New Bond Street.
+The architect of the Britannia Royal Naval College in Dartmouth, Sir Aston Webb, placed a window high in the chapel such that annually, on 21 October at the time of Nelson's death, the light from it falls on the statue of Christ behind the altar.